tartley/gloopy/documentation/intro.rst

 Overview
 --------

-Gloopy is a Python library that creates and manipulates 3D polyhedra, and renders them using OpenGL.
+Gloopy is a Python library for creating 3D polyhedra, and renders them using OpenGL.
 It uses Pyglet to open a window and manage events, and PyOpenGL for OpenGL bindings.